SRYER/sryer.github.io/_posts/2020-06-06-javascript-canvas-pizel-manipulation-and-performance.md

     for(var y = 0; y < height; y++){
         var index = (y * width + x) * 4;

-         // This is the actual decision on whether green or red should be drawn on point (x,y) var isPointOnLine = x == y;
+        var isPointOnLine = x == y;
         if(isPointOnLine){
             data[index + 0] = 144; // Red
             data[index + 1] = 90; // Green